-Table 5: Stakeholder Roles and Responsibilities
+Table 4: Stakeholder Roles and Responsibilities

-Roles Responsibilities Ensure all waste service providers submit monthly reports on all equipment Strate or movements and waste quantities/weights; Strata or Organise internal waste audits/visual assessments on a regular basis Management • Purchase any on-going waste management equipment or maintenance of equipment once building is operational; and Manage any non-compliances/complaints reported through waste audits.
-Maintain and clean chute doors on each level; Coordinate general waste and recycling collections; Clean and transport bins as required; Organise replacement or maintenance requirements for bins; Organise, maintain and clean the waste holding area; Organise bulky goods collection when required • Investigate and ensure prompt clean-up of illegally dumped waste materials. • Prevent storm water pollution by taking necessary precautions (securing bin Building Manager rooms, preventing overfilling of bins) or Waste Caretaker Abide by all relevant WH&S legislation, regulations, and guidelines; • Provide staff/contractors with equipment manuals, training, health and safety procedures, risk assessments, and PPE to control hazards associated with all waste management; • Assess any manual handling risks and prepare a manual handling control plan for waste and bin transfers; • Ensure site safety for residents, children, visitors, staff and contractors; and • Ensure effective signage, communication and education is provided to occupants, tenants, maintenance staff, and cleaning contractors.
-Dispose of all general waste and recycling in the allocated waste chutes and/or MGBs provided; Residents Ensure adequate separation of general waste and recycling; and Compliance with the provisions of Council and the OWMP.
-Manage the back of house storage of generated waste and recycling during daily operation.
+Roles Responsibilities Strata/ Owners Corporation or Management Ensure that all waste service providers submit monthly reports on all equipment movements and waste quantities/weights; Organise internal waste audits/visual assessments on a regular basis Purchase any on-going waste management equipment or maintenance of equipment once building is operational; and Manage any non-compliances/complaints reported through waste audits.
+Building Manager or Waste Caretaker Maintain and clean chute doors on each level; Coordinate general waste and recycling collections; Clean and transport bins as required; Organise replacement or maintenance requirements for bins; Organise, maintain and clean the waste holding area; Organise bulky goods collection when required Investigate and ensure prompt clean-up of illegally dumped waste materials.
+Prevent storm water pollution by taking necessary precautions (securing bin rooms, preventing overfilling of bins) Abide by all relevant WH&S legislation, regulations, and guidelines; Provide staff/contractors with equipment manuals, training, health and safety procedures, risk assessments, and PPE to control hazards associated with all waste management; Assess any manual handling risks and prepare a manual handling control plan for waste and bin transfers; Ensure site safety for residents, children, visitors, staff and contractors; and Ensure effective signage, communication and education is provided to occupants, tenants, maintenance staff, and cleaning contractors.
+Residents Dispose of all general waste and recycling in the allocated waste chutes and/or MGBs provided; Ensure adequate separation of general waste and recycling; and Compliance with the provisions of Council and the OWMP.
+Retail Tenants Manage the back of house storage of generated waste and recycling during daily operation.
 Correctly separate waste and recycling streams; bag general waste and ensure recyclables are not bagged.
 Flatten cardboard within the recycling bin.
-If required, make arrangements for storing used and unused cooking oil in a Retail Tenants bunded storage area, Organise grease interceptor trap servicing, Ensure dry basket arrestors are provided to the floor wastes in the food preparation, and • Ensure the suitable storage for chemicals, pesticides and cleaning products • Ensure the suitable storage for chemicals, pesticides and cleaning products waste back of house.
-Provide a reliable and appropriate waste collection service; Waste Collection Contractor Provide a reliable and appropriate waste conection service, Provide feedback to building managers/residents regarding contamination of Provide recuback to building managers/residents regarding contamination of recyclables; and Contractor Work with building managers to customise waste systems where possible.
-Gardening/ Landscaping • Remove all garden organic waste generated during gardening maintenance Contractor activities for recycling at an offsite location.
-Purchase all equipment required to implement this OWMP prior to the occupation Developer • Purchase all equipment required to implement this OWMP prior to the occupation of the building to be provided to the strata.
+If required, make arrangements for storing used and unused cooking oil in a bunded storage area, Organise grease interceptor trap servicing, Ensure dry basket arrestors are provided to the floor wastes in the food preparation, and Ensure the suitable storage for chemicals, pesticides and cleaning products waste back of house.
+Waste Collection Contractor Provide a reliable and appropriate waste collection service; Provide feedback to building managers/residents regarding contamination of recyclables; and Work with building managers to customise waste systems where possible.
+Gardening/ Landscaping Contractor Remove all garden organic waste generated during gardening maintenance activities for recycling at an offsite location.
+Developer Purchase all equipment required to implement this OWMP prior to the occupation of the building to be provided to the strata/ owner's corporation.

-7.0 SOURCE SEPARATION
+8.0 SOURCE SEPARATION